bensaine/vizcal/README.md

 ## What is it?

 Visualizing concepts is a great way to learn them.
 It is also a great way to teach them.
 Vizcal is a tool to help you visualize Calculus concepts.
 Find visualization tools for Limits, Derivatives, Riemman Sums, and Arc Length.
+Made using Electron, Vite, and React - see [evite](https://evite.netlify.app/).

 ## Recommended IDE Setup